kutukvpavel/LabPID/README.md

  - Real-time temperature plots (multiple channels, though this is a work in progress, and there are caveats)
  - Execute predefined temperature profiles

+ P.S.
+The PCB layout was created way back in 2016 using SprintLayout, and was really just a prototyping board.